 Complete 75-Hour Pre-Licensing Course

 Your school administers a course final exam.
-You must pass this before you can schedule the state exam. -
+You must pass this before you can schedule the state exam.
+Submit Background Check

 Schedule and pass the Georgia real estate exam administered by PSI.
 The exam has 152 questions total — 100 national portion and 52 Georgia state-specific questions.
 You have 4 hours to complete both portions.
-Cost: $170 (includes both exam and license application fee). -
+Cost: $170 (includes both exam and license application fee).
+Submit License Application

 After passing the exam, submit your license application through GREC.
 Your sponsoring broker must sign off.
 Once approved, GREC issues your active salesperson license.